Undisclosed64/Undisclosed64/README.md

 - ⚡ I want to be exceptional in my line of work i.e development.

-- ⚡ I love to read books and enjoy gazing at the starry sky.
+- ⚡ And I love to read books and enjoy gazing at the starry sky.